vss2h/Transaction/README.md

 # Transaction
-this project  simulates a payment transaction
+this project  simulates a payment transaction.